OpenNebula/docs/source/user/virtual_machine_setup/cong.rst

 There are two contextualization mechanisms available in OpenNebula: the automatic IP assignment, and a more generic way to give any file and configuration parameters.
 You can use any of them individually, or both.

 You can use already made packages that install context scripts and prepare udev configuration in your appliances.
-This is described in :ref:`Contextualization Packages for VM Images <#contextualization_packages_for_vm_images>` section.
+This is described in :ref:`Contextualization Packages for VM Images <cong_generating_custom_contextualization_packages>` section.

 Automatic IP Assignment
 =======================